 Who is Darcy in 1940?

 Mr. Darcy refuses to dance with Elizabeth at the first ball, but he quickly regrets his decision and spends the rest of the film pursuing her.
 His first proposal is much less surprising than in the other versions.
 He’s not nearly as rude, either–he has little objection to a match with Elizabeth.
-It seems there is just too much Olivier in Olivier’s Darcy.
+There’s just too much Olivier in Olivier’s Darcy.

 What’s to Love in the 1940 Version

 The film has an airy, lighthearted feel, perhaps because much of the activity has been moved outdoors.
-The film itself is pleasing to the eye–as you would expect from a best art direction Oscar winner–pay particular attention to the attractive sets.
+The film itself (notice the gorgeous sets) is pleasing to the eye–as you would expect from a Best Art Direction Oscar winner.

-Kitty and Lydia are portrayed as silly as silly can be, which seems entirely faithful to Austen’s novel.
-They are giddy and giggly–and they are actually doing shots with the men at the Netherfield ball.
+Kitty and Lydia are as silly as silly can be, which seems entirely faithful to Austen’s novel.
+They’re giddy and giggly–and they’re actually doing shots with the men at the Netherfield ball.

 What’s Not as Lovable in the 1940 Version

 Also, these costumes are ridiculous.
 This version was set thirty years later than the book to make elaborate costumes appropriate.
-While Anne of Green Gables would adore the giant puffed sleeves that won’t fit through the doorways, they are inappropriate for Jane Austen.
-Other Pride and Prejudice versions may employ too many bonnets–but you won’t mind bonnets a bit after seeing these ridiculous hats!
+While Anne of Green Gables would adore the giant puffed sleeves that won’t fit through the doorways, they don’t work for Jane Austen.
+Other Pride and Prejudice versions may employ too many bonnets, but you won’t mind bonnets a bit after seeing these ridiculous hats!

 Bizarre Addition